dirk-w85/te-cicd/te-idc/content/posts/idc-demo-post.md

 Visit the [ThousandEyes](https://www.thousandeyes.com) website!

 ## The Demo
 This Demo conists of a Python script, creating Instant Tests in ThousandEyes.
 All triggered by an Git Push on Github.
-The "Push" start an GitHub Actions worklow.
+The "Push" starts an GitHub Actions worklow.

 See [GitHub](https://github.com/dirk-w85/te-cicd)